abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Problem Situation: Object is created before size() is communicated with display
 - include a way to create an instance before size, then create the ball on the screen

+Advanced Problem:
+- Some Pong Balls or Stars cannot be seen on the canvas, why?
+Design a Fix
+- Some Pong Balls are half off the screen, why?
+Design a fix
+- How would you start to debug these problems?

 Using Static Variables
 - static can be referenced
 - does not need garbage collection
 - variable does not belong to any single instance
 - "no single star determines the max radius of all stars, or the total number of star instances there are"

 # Original Star Problem Set